kasbench/globeco-trade-service/cursor-log.md

 - The error is caused by a version mismatch between springdoc-openapi and Spring Boot/Spring Framework.
 Ensuring only the correct starter dependency is present and rebuilding the project resolves the issue.

 ---

+Reviewed and revised documentation/supplemental-requirement-1.md for clarity, specificity, and consistency.
+Incorporated explicit instructions for database migration (including the new execution_service_id_ndx index), DTO/service updates, error handling, naming conventions, and added example request/response payloads for the new API.
+Improved structure and removed redundant wording as per user request.